Feature request #8725

 By the way, loading time of large vectors is much better with the patch, this itself is a very welcome improvement.

-#46 Updated by Nathan Woodrow almost 11 years ago
+#46 Updated by Nathan Woodrow about 11 years ago

 Marco Hugentobler wrote: